zylon-ai/private-gpt/.github/README.md

 - Go to our [forked repo's page](https://github.com/emersoncollective/ec-private-gpt)
 - Click on the `Sync fork` button (this should bring the forked repo's `main` branch up-to-date)
 - On VS Code and on the terminal, run: `git submodule update --recursive --remote`
-- Branch out from `ec-staging` - ex: `git checkout -b feature-sync-ec-fork`
+- Branch out from `ec-dev` - ex: `git checkout -b feature-sync-ec-fork`
 - Resolve merge conflicts and fix code-breaking changes.
 - Push branch `git push origin feature-sync-ec-fork`
 - Submit a Pull Request as usual.
 Refer to the [Building, Committing, and Merging New Features](Building) section for more detailed instructions on `submodule` PRs.